vincetoby/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly : This script displays current directory contents including  hidden files (starting with .) and with user and group IDs displayed numerically.

 7. 6-firstdirectory : This script creates a directory named my_first_directory in the /tmp/ directory.

+8. 7-movethatfile : This script moves the file betty from /tmp/ to /tmp/my_first_directory.